 vanilla cupcakes: (I use this recipe to make a standard vanilla sponge cake too)

 - 125gms of butter at room temperature (I always use salted butter and whilst many recipes insist on unsalted, I find no difference in using salted.
-I believe that salt amplifies sweet recipes)
+I believe that salt amplifies sweet recipes).
+I just reduce the salt added to a recipe when I use it.

 - 2 cups of sugar